 This is a scheme I use often at home with my base station in crossband mode: I tune one receiver to our local repeater, and the other to a simplex UHF frequency.
-I can then use my handheld around the house and the yard with the "power" of my base station and antenna.
+I can then use my handheld around the house and the yard with the "power" of my base station and antenna to get into the repeater.

-- Unit A transmits and receives on 446.100 - The crossband repeater hears 446.100 and re-transmits it on 147.820 (the input of the repeater). - The repeater hears 147.820 and repeaters it on 147.220 (its output) - Unit B receives 147.220 and replies on 147.820, which - The repeater re-transmits on 147.220 - The crossband repeater hears 147.220 and re-transmits it on 446.100
+- Unit A transmits and receives on 446.100 (with a tone). - The crossband repeater hears 446.100 (with a tone squelch) and re-transmits it on 147.820 (the input of the repeater). - The repeater hears 147.820 and repeaters it on 147.220 (its output) - Unit B receives 147.220 and replies on 147.820, which - The repeater re-transmits on 147.220 - The crossband repeater hears 147.220 and re-transmits it on 446.100.

 All that is needed to "program" the crossband repeater is to tune it to the regular repeater frequency (with its proper offset and tone), and select a UHF simplex frequency for crossband repeating.
-I also add a tone and tone squelch to the UHF frequency to limit interference being sent to the repeater.
+I add a tone and tone squelch to the UHF frequency to limit interference being sent to the repeater from other operators who could join the UHF frequency not realizing it's in use.